Some of the world's largest economic hubs are faced with the inevitable reality of higher seas.

 Project Title: Biscayne Bay Marine Health

 The Biscayne Bay Health initiative unites Institute of Environment faculty with local governments and organizations to help protect and preserve Biscayne Bay.
-An annual summit will spread the word about the bay's importance to our environment and economy.
+An annual summit and collaborative partnerships spread the word about the bay's importance to our environment and economy.

 Read about the Institute's latest partnership with the Biscayne Bay Marine Health Summit Coalition.